-Composition of Team.
+Composition of the Team.
 Mentoring teams will include at least three individuals.
 In rare cases, an additional mentor may be included, but in most cases three will suffice and more may be cumbersome.
 One of the three mentors will be designated the primary mentor and, as the name implies, take primary responsibility for mentoring the trainee.
-The primary mentor must be from one of the fourteen primary mentors identified in this application.
-The remaining two co-mentors can be selected from either the primary mentor list, the affiliated mentor list, or the collaborating mentor list.
-By including the collaborating mentors in this, an added benefit is that the mentorees get additional mentors who are often younger, have more time available, and to whom trainees may more easily relate.
-Moreover, this affords opportunities for the senior mentors to mentor the younger mentors in mentoring, as has been shown to be so important .
-Finally, one member of the mentoring team must have expertise in the quantitative domain (e.g. statistics, computer science, physics), one must have expertise in the behavioral sciences (e.g. psychology, sociology), and one must have expertise in the biomedical realm (e.g. medicine, physiology, genetics).
+The primary mentor must be from one of the Primary Mentors identified on our program website.
+The remaining two co-mentors can be selected from the Primary Mentor list, the Affiliated Mentor list, or the Collaborating Mentor list.
+The mentor lists for all categories are available at this website: http://www.norc.uab.edu/opportunities/pre-doc .
+Other UAB faculty not on the mentor list may be considered for the mentoring team on a case-by-case basis.

 One member of the mentoring team must have expertise in the quantitative domain (e.g. statistics, computer science, physics), one must have expertise in the behavioral sciences (e.g. psychology, sociology), and one must have expertise in the biomedical realm (e.g. medicine, physiology, genetics).
 It is up to the applicant and primary mentor to make the case that the mentoring team represents these domains.